 Book a night at Indigo Hotel Edinburgh here!

 ibis Styles St Andrew Square

 The ibis Styles hotel in Edinburgh won me over with one main feature: its location.
 I stayed here during my Hogmanay trip a couple of years ago, and as you can imagine for NYE the city is bursting at the seams.
 Visitors from all over Scotland and the world are flooding the city to celebrate the new year, hotel prices soar up to new heights, and the cobbled Old Town streets disappear beneath thousands and thousands of busy pairs of feet.

-Now, if you really want to treat yourself, book a night at the Nira Caledonia, an exclusive luxury boutique hotel in Stockbridge.
-The hotel is spread out across a couple of Georgian town houses and offers individually decorated rooms and suites.
+If you are looking for the perfect Edinburgh hotel for couples, book a night at the Nira Caledonia, an exclusive luxury boutique hotel in Stockbridge.
+The hotel is spread out across a couple of Georgian townhouses and offers individually decorated rooms and suites.
 One is plusher and more luxurious than the other, and among the amenities you find everything you need and kind of don’t – things like a Nespresso coffee machine or an iPod docking station.

 Need something for a special occasion?
-Check Nira Caledonia’s website.
+Book a night at Nira Caldonia here!